lanadelrea/Katmon/README.md

 git clone https://github.com/lanadelrea/CoPi
 ```

 2) Navigate to the directory where `CoPi` is downloaded.
 Run the pipeline by indicating the path to the input and output folders.
 The input directory should contain fasta, fastq, bam, and bam index files.
+Remove the slash "/" after the input and output directory.
+You can run the pipeline using docker or conda by indicating the `-profile`.

 ```
 cd ~
-nextflow run CoPi --in_dir <input directory> --out_dir <output directory>
+nextflow run CoPi/main.nf --in_dir <input directory> --out_dir <output directory> -profile <docker or conda>
 ```

 For example:
 ```
 cd ~
+nextflow run CoPi/main.nf --in_dir Samples --out_dir Results -profile docker

+or

-nextflow run CoPi --in_dir Samples/ --out_dir Results/
+nextflow run CoPi/main.nf --in_dir Samples --out_dir Results -profile conda
 ```

 ## Results